paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-distribution.md

 memory filling attack will take some time, we should be able to participate in a dispute under such attacks.

+Importing/discarding redundant votes should be pretty quick, so measures with regards to 4 should suffice to prevent 3, from doing any real harm.

-For 3, full monopolization of the incoming queue should not be possible assuming substrate handles incoming requests in a somewhat fair way.
+For 4, full monopolization of the incoming queue should not be possible assuming substrate handles incoming requests in a somewhat fair way.
 Still we want some defense mechanisms, at the very least we need to make sure to not exhaust resources.

-The dispute coordinator will notify us via `DisputeDistributionMessage::ReportCandidateUnavailable` about unavailable candidates and we can disconnect from such peers/decrease their reputation drastically.
+The dispute coordinator will notify us on import about unavailable candidates or otherwise invalid imports and we can disconnect from such peers/decrease their reputation drastically.
 This alone should get us quite far with regards to queue monopolization, as availability recovery is expected to fail relatively quickly for unavailable data.